Universally Robust Control of Open Quantum Systems: Discussion

 Looking forward, several avenues for future research are apparent.
 The current framework is derived under the Born-Markov approximation.
 Extending this approach to combat non-Markovian noise, which possesses memory effects, is a crucial next step and would broaden its applicability to an even wider range of physical systems.
 While our method relies on a first-order expansion of the noise effects, its formulation allows for the inclusion of higher-order terms from Eq. \eqref{Eq:Uerr}.
 Investigating the trade-off between the enhanced robustness from higher-order corrections and the increased computational cost of optimization would be a valuable pursuit.
+Regarding the aspect of noise sources, apart from the environmental noise considered in this paper, practical experimental platforms may also suffer from coherent errors associated with the unitary part of the dynamics.
+The origin of these errors can be traced back to system miscalibration \cite{Sheldon_2016_pra}, sample aging \cite{Yan_2020_arXiv}, or the slow drift of an experimental setup \cite{Proctor_2020_nc}.
+While a full analysis of these effects is beyond the scope of the current paper, our method may offer some incidental benefits.
+As we have found in Figs.~\ref{Fig:ST}-\ref{Fig:CZ} (c), the robust control solutions are characterized by lower amplitudes and smoother profiles, which are often less susceptible to hardware distortions and bandwidth limitations.
+We therefore hypothesize that our protocol may also exhibit enhanced resilience to certain types of coherent errors, and we frame this as a promising avenue for future investigation.

 Furthermore, the scalability of the optimization process presents a practical consideration.
 Although we have demonstrated success for a two-qubit gate, the computational resources required to calculate and minimize $D_{\rm eff}$ will grow with system size.
 Developing more efficient numerical techniques or leveraging machine learning to navigate the vast parameter space of many-qubit systems will be essential for applying this framework to larger-scale quantum processors.
 In conclusion, our universally robust control protocol provides a powerful and practical tool for mitigating decoherence in quantum technologies.
-Its hardware-agnostic nature and independence from noise-model specification offer a versatile solution applicable to quantum computing \cite{Berberich_2024}, high-precision quantum sensing \cite{Hecht_2025_NC}, and other quantum control tasks plagued by poorly characterized noise.
-By bridging a critical gap between theoretical control design and experimental reality, this work establishes a concrete and promising pathway toward the realization of fault-tolerant quantum information processing.
+Its versatile nature and independence from noise-model specification offer a flexible solution applicable to quantum computing \cite{Berberich_2024}, high-precision quantum sensing \cite{Hecht_2025_NC}, and other quantum control tasks plagued by poorly characterized noise.
+By bridging a critical gap between theoretical control design and experimental reality, this work establishes a concrete and promising pathway toward the realization of high-fidelity quantum information processing.